samvaughan/cheb_tell_fit/README.md

-# cheb_tell_fit
+## cheb_tell_fit.py
-Fit Chebsyshev polynomials to sections of an A0V telluric spectrum away from sky features, for a less noisy telluric correction.
+#Fit Chebsyshev polynomials to sections of an A0V telluric spectrum away from sky features, for a less noisy telluric correction.

 A script to fit chebyshev polynomials to the parts of a telluric spectrum (already divided by an A0 star spec using matchtelluric.pro)